Mickekofi/EyeTubeBot/README.md

 If you find any bugs or have suggestions for improvements, feel free to [open an issue](https://github.com/Mickekofi/EyeTubeBot/issues) in the repository.
 Please be as detailed as possible so we can resolve the problem effectively.

-## Code of Conduct

-By participating in this project, you agree to abide by the [Code of Conduct](link-to-code-of-conduct), which encourages a respectful and inclusive environment for all contributors.

 ## API References

 1. ```pytelegram library ```